When you try these subconscious mind power techniques and exercises you’ll discover the true power of your subconscious mind.

 - It has the cognitive level of a young child–by which I mean it is immensely creative but often lacks reason.

 - It runs 95% of your daily life.

-For these reasons it’s very important that when you communicate with the subconscious mind you communicate very clearly.
+So, for these reasons it’s very important that when you communicate with the subconscious mind you communicate very clearly.

 Normally in this scenario you might think to yourself, ‘I have to go to the gym, but it’s going to hurt.’
+(This is just an example).
 This sentence is what we may consider realistic – because let’s face it, our muscles may well hurt as we exercise, so the statement is true.
 The problem is that if we tell our subconscious mind “Going to the gym will hurt” the subconscious mind will react by making it hurt when we go to the gym.